Biological Field Experience: Ecuador

-Students should be in good academic standing at the time of application, with no active disciplinary record.
+Students should have a 2.5 GPA at the time of application and must be in Good Academic Standing, with no active disciplinary record.
 All students must be fully admitted to the institution, and at least 18 years of age by the program departure date.
-Students should complete both BIOL 2107/L & BIOL 2108/L (Principles of Biology I & II) prior to the program start date.
+Students should be a Biology majors or minors and must have completed both BIOL 1107/L & BIOL 1108/L prior to the program start date.

 Students should note that the consumption of alcohol is prohibited while participating on this program abroad.

 June 24 – July 27, 2019 (Summer Term B)

 The first two weeks are spent on campus preparing for a foreign field expedition.
 Students are required to attend these scheduled course meetings.

 Includes: All regional and local transportation; lodging for the duration of the program; most meals; all required tour and excursion fees; and a medical travel insurance plan.